 The 7th generation Madone took people’s breath away.
 IsoFlow is a significant design change from the traditional bike appearance, but it’s supposed to improve both riding comfort and aerodynamics.

-On the other hand, some have expressed opinions that the change in shape from a classic triangle to a quadrilateral will inherently reduce the overall frame stiffness.
-Learn more in the following video.
+On the other hand, some have expressed opinions that changing the shape from a classic triangle to a quadrilateral will inherently reduce the overall frame stiffness.
+However, since the launch of the IsoFlow, there have not been many cases of this system failing.

 My Verdict